 Internal control over financial reporting has inherent limitations.
 Internal control over financial reporting is a process that involves human diligence and compliance and is subject to lapses in judgment and breakdowns resulting from human failures.
 Internal control over financial reporting also can be circumvented by collusion or improper management override.
 Because of its inherent limitations, internal control over financial reporting may not prevent, or detect and correct, misstatements.
 Also, projections of any assessment of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

 HOWARD RUBIN

-Digitally signed by HOWARD RUBIN Date: 2024.02.21 17:01:49 -05'00'
+HOWARD RUBIN Date: 2025.02.14 11:46:47 -05'00"

 Howard I. Rubin Chief Operating Officer